 If you export goods and services abroad, or plan to grow your business in international markets, you should think about registering a trade mark outside the UK.

 If you haven’t registered your trade mark, you may be able to protect it in the UK under the common law of passing off.
 However, in most cases, registration of the mark is your first line of defence.
-Registration entitles you to display the ® symbol on your goods and services.
-It also gives you the right to sue for infringement if someone is using your registered mark – or one similar to it – without your authorisation.
-See more on protecting registered trade marks and defending trade marks against infringement.
+If someone infringes your registered trade mark, you can take enforcement action against them.
+Read about protecting registered trade marks and defending trade marks against infringement.

 Structure your business